Rab Butler: Master of Trinity and memoirs

-Butler remained on the Conservative front bench into the next year.
+Butler remained on the Conservative front bench into the next year as Shadow Foreign Secretary.
 Harold Wilson felt that the Conservatives had made Butler a scapegoat after the Daily Express incident during the election, and on 23 December 1964, Wilson offered him the job of Master of Trinity College, Cambridge (where Butler's great-uncle Henry Montagu Butler had previously been Master and the incumbent Lord Adrian was due to retire on 30 June 1965).
 Butler did not accept until the middle of January and took office at the start of the new academic year on 7 October 1965.
 On 19 February 1965, he was created a life peer as Baron Butler of Saffron Walden, of Halstead in the County of Essex; because of his appointment as master he sat as a cross-bench peer in the House of Lords.
 Between the 1964 election and his retirement from the House of Commons, he had been Father of the House.

 There was little consultation of Trinity fellows prior to Butler's appointment, but his opponents backed down in the face of public approval.
 Butler was the first master in 250 years who had not himself been a student at the college.